Qingqing-Yang-177/QSIPrep_QA_Guide/README.md

 ![b0_ref_after](figures/sub-01_ses-HBNsiteRU_acq-64dir_desc-resampled_b0ref_after.png)

 This plot shows the b=0 template and final mask output.
-The T1 and signal intersection mask is the `blue line`, their xor is `red line`, and the entire mask is plotted in `cyan line`.
+- The T1 and signal intersection mask is the `blue line`
+- their xor is `red line`
+- the entire mask is plotted in `cyan line`.

 You should see a good alignment between the `before` and `after` image using the mask.

 ### DWI Sampling Scheme